 The Slim It to Win It* (SITWI) program is off and running again for another year of life-changing results and lifestyle modifications to maintain those changes.
-SITWI, in its fifth year, is NIFS’ equivalent to the NBC show The Biggest Loser.
+SITWI, in its tenth year, is NIFS’ equivalent to the NBC show The Biggest Loser.
 But unlike that show, the highly trained coaches at NIFS work in and around the real-world challenges that face the participants in the program to get true and long-lasting results.
 I am honored and very excited to be part of this great program again after a few years away, and look forward to witnessing all of the successes had by all those working hard in the program!

 Stories from the Team